Securing Kubernetes With Anchore

 Use Policies To Govern Deployment

-Anchore can be integrated with Kubernetes using an admission controller that ensures that container images are compliant with defined policies before deployment.
-Anchore uses native Kubernetes APIs and does not require any configuration changes or software installed on the host – no Docker plugins or privileged containers are required.
+Anchore can be integrated with Kubernetes using an admission controller to prevent insecure deployments or using a read-only agent to verify running instances.
+Anchore uses native Kubernetes APIs and does not require any configuration changes or privileged containers to be installed.

 How To Get Started